build-on-aws/content/tutorials/build-ai-with-hf-chatgpt/index.md

 print(quiz_questions)
 ```

 You will see a quiz with 10 question generated to test your knowledge.
 This can be especially helpful if you are preparing for exams.
-You can modify a prompt to explain the right answers - for example: "Generate 10 quiz questions based on the text with multiple choices and explain why a particular answer is the right one."
+You can modify a prompt to explain the right answers - for example: "Generate 10 quiz questions based on the text with multiple choices and explain why a particular answer is the right one".

 ![Quiz generated by ChatGPT](images/part4-01.png)